 The algorithm changes make it more difficult for a business to reach their fans unless they pay for “Facebook Boosts” or “Facebook ads.”
 The average business page posts reach about 5% of their followers.
 Big brands with massive follower counts can expect even lower averages.

-Are you trying to grow your social media following so you can have your art noticed online?
+Are you trying to grow your social media following to have your art noticed online?

 Twitter is an excellent platform for artists to grow a following fast and network with other artists.